ThomasAuriel/HTML-Handbook/README.md

 ## How to Use
 I provide an example in the sources.
 This example include all the structure that are handle.

-Notebooks are divided in several parts:
+Handbooks are divided in several parts:

     —The root HTML file and JavaScript are the engine of this tool.
 They manage to collect all the fragments and assemble them.
     —The CSS folder contains the document style for screens and paper.
     —The last part is the data.
 It represents all the notes and are divided between volumes, chapters and sections.
 This last element represents notes.

-The structure of the notebook is contained in a json file called ‘content.json’ and in the same folder that the notebook.
+The structure of the handbook is contained in a json file called ‘content.json’ and in the same folder that the handbook.
 This file can be handled by hand, but I recommend to use the jar file associated to the project.
 It is easier to use.